The project site did not have any crops or plants growing. No sustainable practices were used on the site.

 Soil Sample C was lowest in the landscape.
 The tests revealed a high amount of bacteria but no ciliates were documented.

 The soil analysis provided by the lab identified the need for perennial trees and shrubs, a diverse array of fungi, protozoa (flagellates amoeba both zero), nematodes, and predatory nematodes.
 The results identified the three soil core samples to be highly bacteria dominant and contained an elevated concentration of anaerobic ciliates protozoa (excluding sample C) with an acutely limited diversity in organisms.
-In essence, the soil test showed that the land at this location requires biological and fungal nutrients for tree production.
+In essence, the soil test showed that the land at this location requires a biological system with fungal domination for tree production.

 According to research by Elaine Ingham, 1 to 10 tons per acre of solid compost per application, depending on the organisms in the soil and in the compost, is required for successful incorporation of compost and fungal food into the soil.
 For compost tea or extract, 1 to 5 to 20 gallons per acre per application (depending on organisms) is required in the Spring and Fall seasons.
 Since the project site is .22 acres, we plan to use 5 gallons for the compost tea and extract.